 We’re met with a dial that has large rhomboid markers, full of luminous paint.
 If you loved seeing LumiBrite on the 013, you’ll love it on the 07.
 Like its counterpart, you get the lume all over its hands.
 No, there isn't any on its seconds hand, though.

 It comes with a 7S36 caliber movement.
 You’re already familiar with it as we met it in our SKX013 review.
-To be honest, we still don’t know how to feel about its lack of self-winding and hacking.

 And towards the right side of its dial, there is a calendar.
 The feature makes timepieces more convenient.
 It reads the day as well as the date.